 Rhonda began her career in 1996 and has seen many exciting changes to the pharmacy technician scope of practice over the years both for retail and institutional settings.
 She was excited to become a licensed pharmacy technician in 2011 and teach the bridging courses at Norquest college to help her peers through the transition.
 She served many years on the education committee, board and continues to support the society as an advisor for the communications committee.

 Tamiza’s career began as a writer but she changed her focus to pharmacy and graduated from Vancouver Community College in 1997, as a pharmacy technician.
 She began working with Save On Foods and continued to work in this retail setting as she completed her Bachelors of Applied Journalism.
 She moved to Edmonton and started a teaching career in 2007.
 Tamiza has been a regulated technician since 2013 and has been a Pharmacy Technician Instructor with NorQuest and CDI College.
-She is currently instructing at CDI College.
 She is passionate about continuing education for pharmacy technicians and their expanding role.
 Tamiza looks forward to the future of Pharmacy and is excited to help Pharmacy Technicians in Alberta move forward through Continuing Education.